ubvu/open-handbook/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Topics are title capitalized
 - [ ] No `include` statements in topics
 - [ ] Only use regular markdown (no special Quarto code)
-- [ ] Topics are assigned at least one suitable category
+- [ ] Where relevant, assign a suitable category

 ## Guide-Specific Standards